 I first began traveling to Cuba in late 2015.
 Like many others, I’d been intrigued by the elusive island for years.
 Upon finally stepping foot on Cuban soil, I was captivated.
 The island embraced me with open arms and squeezed me tightly.
 Two months later, I was back.
 I had to see more.
 I “hitchhiked” from Baracoa all the way to Havana.
-Fast forward to late 2016, and I was back in Cuba—but this time discovering more of central Cuba.
+Fast forward to late 2016, and I was back—but this time discovering more of central Cuba.
 By 2017, I was hauling three large suitcases through JFK with a one-way flight to Havana.
 I’ve now been to Havana countless times and there is always more and more to explore to its ever-changing nightlife, art, and restaurant scene!

 The Best Restaurants in Havana